Point to point transport

 From 1 February 2018, all point to point transport service providers need to pay a temporary $1 Passenger Service Levy on all trips (including taxi, hire car and rideshare) taken in NSW, to help people like mums and dads and retirees who have put their lifetime savings into the industry and are now doing it tough.
-The levy is funding an industry adjustment assistance package of up to $250 million.
+The levy is funding an industry adjustment assistance package.

 Service providers can absorb the cost of the levy or pass it on to you.
 If the levy is passed on, GST is payable and $1.10 will be added to your fare.
 The levy may affect the cost of your trip – you can check whether the levy is being passed on with your driver or service provider before your trip commences or when you make your booking.

-The levy is only temporary – it will be in place for no more than five years, or until it raises the full amount required to fund the industry adjustment assistance package: whichever comes first.
+The levy is only temporary – it will be in place until it raises the full amount required to fund the industry adjustment assistance package.